-Mini Leagues - On and off-ice training with a maximum of 30 participants (coaches and athletes) indoors and outdoors.
+Mini Leagues - On and off-ice training with a maximum of 30 participants (coaches and athletes) indoors and outdoors, on the field of play (ice surface).
 Teams need to be separated while on the sidelines, and players cannot exceed gathering limits during games, practices, or training.
-League competition permitted (mini-leagues) within facilities participant guidelines - maximum of 50 participants including athletes, coaches, onice, and minor officials
+League competition permitted (mini-leagues) within facilities participant guidelines - maximum of 50 participants including athletes, coaches, on- ice, and minor officials